Red Slime Algae AKA Cyanobacteria

-Having the lights that are below 10,000k can contribute to the growth of red slime algae.
-As metal halide lights age they tend to lean toward the red spectrum and loose their intensity and should be replaced every 6 to 8 months for optimal efficiency.
-Another factor that can contribute to the growth of red slime algae is the operating time of the aquarium lights.
+Having aquarium lights with a kelvin rating below 10,000k can contribute to the growth of red slime algae in the aquarium.
+Usually this is not a problem with aquarist that run their lights in the blue spectrum.
+The par rating of your aquarium lights is also factor especially with the new marine aquarium LED lights being so strong.
+One more factor to look at that can contribute to the growth of red slime algae is the operating time of the aquarium lights.
 If the aquarium is being lit 10 to 12 hours a day, you may want to consider turning them back to 8 hours until the red slime algae is under control..

 The Dissolved Organic Compounds in the marine aquarium is the biggest contributing factor to red slime algae.
 Phosphates (PO 4) and nitrates (NO 3 ) are the two thing that need to be most looked at in removing red slime algae.
 Take the phosphates and nitrates out of the marine aquarium and you will starve the cyanobacteria out!

 Phosphates (PO 4) are commonly introduced into aquariums by different means and the following should be looked at as a way to reduce DOC's.
 Using unfiltered fresh tap water, inadequate R/O system, or filters in the R/O being worn out should be one of the first places to look at for phosphates.
 A TDS meter (Total Dissolved Solids) should be used to check your R/O system for any problems and problems found should be corrected before continuing.